 Usually, files are saved on the desktop so that they can be quickly accessed.
 Sometimes these files can disappear from the desktop without the knowledge of the user.
 This article sheds light on the various ways to recover the disappeared files from Mac.

-Why do Files Disappear from Desktop on Mac?
+Why do Files Disappear from the Desktop on Mac?

 - The files on the desktop could be hidden from the user